artur-gurgul-pro/artur-gurgul-pro.github.io/_posts/2020-06-11-ios-architecture-patterns.md

 ## Model-View-Presenter

 In this design pattern View is implemented with classes `UIView` and `UIViewController`.
-The `UIViewController` has less responsibilities which are:
+The `UIViewController` has less responsibilities which are limited to:

 - Routing/Coordination
 - Navigation